 “We don’t recommend consumers attempt both the surgery and the clean up entirely by themselves,” the executive noted.
 “It’s best to have a friend or family member help.”

 The new options sparked immediate reaction from political leaders, with Democrats firm in their criticism and Republicans defending individual choice.

 “I’ve always said I’ll listen to good ideas from anyone,” said President Obama.
 “But nobody in the industry has shown these ideas will actually reduce healthcare costs.”

 Industry insiders disputed the president’s assertion, claiming widespread adoption of the new options could limit future premium increases to as little as 25% annually.

 Meanwhile potential GOP presidential candidate Sarah Palin, who probably played doctor as a kid, expressed support for at least some elements of the new self-serve options.

 “If you can see Russia from your front porch you can see why America needs self-serve surgery,” Palin shouted to a raucous Tea Party crowd, many of them dressed in medical scrubs and carrying scalpels.
 “What does a bureaucrat in Washington know about removing your kidney?”

-In another cost saving measure, WellPoint announced it will substitute vodka for certain prescription painkillers on most of its low cost insurance plans.
+In another cost saving measure, provided by the commercial general liability insurance, some companies announced it will substitute vodka for certain prescription painkillers on most of its low cost insurance plans visit.